 - No extra costs for towels

-- I give you your own keys of the flat
+- I give you your own keys to the flat

 - Free Wifi

 - Convenient transportation

 Please have a way for me to contact you, This makes the coordination the simplest.
 It is easiest to get an HK Sim, as SIMS are übercheap here in HK.
 Just stop off at a 7/11 and grab one( under HK$100 or cheaper) for all that you will need.
 This makes it easy for us to stay in touch, if needed